MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsVoiceNormalizationRule.md

 This cmdlet was introduced in Lync Server 2010.

 > [!NOTE]
-> This cmdlet will be deprecated from Teams PowerShell Module
+> This cmdlet will be deprecated from Teams PowerShell Module.

 ## SYNTAX